cap-js/cds-dbs/sqlite/README.md

 ## Setup

-In general, all you need to do is to install one of the database packages, as follows:
+If you want to use SQLite for development, all you need to do is to install the database package, as follows

-Using SQLite for development:

 ```sh
 npm add @cap-js/sqlite -D